 Module I: Taking The Seat Of A Teacher

 Discover your authentic voice and unique gifts as a teacher, create inspiring and meaningful heart themes, refine the art of observation, cultivate skills to see the ‘beauty and good’ in students, develop the 5 Universal Principles of Alignment in your yoga practice and as a teacher, finding your core mediation practice, intelligently design a self-practice and learn how this creates not good but great teachers as well as skillful sequencing.
 Exceeds daily Yoga Alliance requirements in: Anatomy, philosophy, asana, meditation, pranayama and lifestyle.

 Module II: Discover The Skills & Magic Of Teaching

-Develop skillful language skills to weave themes into postural instruction, build class templates, cultivate a deeper understanding of subtle body anatomy as well as Ayurvedic principles, pull inspiration from what you ‘like’ not what you think you should like, learn to navigate your meditations, skillful sequencing supporting a ‘peak pose’, study yogic philosophy, become enticed by Hindu mythology and Tibetan Buddhist techniques — learn practical ways to integrate these teachings into a yoga class to make them more meaningful and personal, hone skillful verbal and physical adjustments, one on one group practice and teaching.
+Develop skillful language skills to weave themes into postural instruction, build class templates, cultivate a deeper understanding of subtle body anatomy as well as Ayurvedic principles, pull inspiration from what you ‘like’ not what you think you should like, learn to navigate your meditations, skillful sequencing supporting a ‘peak pose’, become enticed by Hindu mythology and Tibetan Buddhist techniques — learn practical ways to integrate these teachings into a yoga class to make them more meaningful and personal, hone skillful verbal and physical adjustments, one on one group practice and teaching.
 Exceeds daily Yoga Alliance requirements in: Anatomy, philosophy, asana, meditation, pranayama, practicum and ethics.

 Module III: Refining The Art Of Teaching